SybelBlue/slides/main-slides.md

 Every non-trivial test more or less looks like this

 - warn of problems *within methods* of a class
-- fixes are usually within the cass itself
+- fixes are usually within the class itself
 - fixed with *SOFA*

 +++ <!-- .slide: data-auto-animate -->